telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/DefineCustomHtmlHelper/README.md

 ## Sample Overview
-This area demonstrates how to create custom HTML helper methods and extension classes to simplify Telerik UI component definitions in ASP.NET MVC.
-The sample shows both inline Razor helpers and reusable helper classes that wrap Grid component configurations with pre-defined settings.
+This area demonstrates how to create custom HTML helper methods and extension classes to simplify and standardize Telerik UI component definitions in ASP.NET MVC.
+The sample shows both inline Razor helpers and reusable helper classes that wrap Grid component configurations with pre-defined settings, promoting code reuse and consistency.

+Common techniques shown in this sample:
+- Creating extension methods for HtmlHelper to define custom component helpers
+- Using @helper syntax to define inline reusable templates
+- Wrapping Telerik component builders with custom configuration
+- Setting default properties and behaviors for components
+- Returning fluent builder instances for further customization
+- Creating strongly-typed generic helpers for multiple model types

 ---